MRepoApp/magisk-modules-repo-util/README.md

 ```

 ### Update from url
-This is for those have the same url to release new modules.
+This is for those have a same url to release new modules.
 - If url has changed, you have to edit it.

 ```json